kareemzok/blog_api_symfony/README.md

 ```

 # API Documentation
 The API documentation is available in OpenAPI/Swagger format.
-You can access it by navigating to http://localhost:8000/api/doc.
+You can access in the folder screens-documents in this repo

 # Testing
 To run the unit tests: